WEB Collection

 _ Text

-Use the text type for full-text search of custom fields like author of a page or custom metadata of a product.
-This field search is indexed and searchable and can be used for facet filters.
+Use the text type for full-text search in custom fields, like page authors or product metadata.
+This field is indexed, searchable, and can also be used for facet filters.

 • Custom Data Fields can be shown in the Data Fields Tab as well as with the Default Data Fields list.